andreystroit3301/Arduino_Data_Structure_Lib/README.md

 - [ ] Need to add global iterator functions/algorithms
 - [ ] Need to add container utility functions/algorithms with their respective specializations
 - [ ] Need to add arduino utility functions for faster IO read/write
+- [ ] I will try to make util/Utility.hpp and util/Type_Traits.hpp usable seperately (not sure if I can.
+Currently these files need to be used together to work properly)
 - [ ] Possibly will add internal comparator control functions
 - [ ] Need to add register/port control functions for abstraction
 - [ ] Possibly will add functions for faster pinMode _(if possible)_